 Funeral services will be Friday, December 27, 2019, at Cross Trails Cowboy Church in Fairlie, Texas, with nephew Greg Horn officiating.
 Pallbearers include Thomas Horn, Tyler Horn, Tucker Horn, Raider Horn, Welker Horn, Tracy Pope and Dwayne Pope.
 Visitation will be from 10:00 to 11:00 AM, the funeral service at 11:00 AM, with interment in Sonora Cemetery to follow.
 Lunch for family and friends will be provided at the church after the services.

-To plant a tree in memory of Violet Horn, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Violet Horn, please visit our floral store.